 Feature/Characteristic Yes/No Comment Primary Presidential Delegation Nominations: Displayed delegate slates No for each presidential party Slate & Group Voting: one selection votes the slate.
 No Ballot Rotation: Rotation of Names within an Office; define all supported rotation Yes methods for location on the ballot and vote tabulation/reporting Straight Party Voting: Straight Party: A single selection for partisan races in a general election Yes Straight Party: Vote for each candidate individually Yes Straight Party: Modify straight party selections with crossover votes Yes Straight Party: A race without a candidate for one party Yes Straight Party: N of M race (where "N">1) Yes Straight Party: Excludes a partisan contest from the straight party Yes selection Cross-Party Endorsement: Cross party endorsements, multiple parties endorse one candidate.
 Yes Split Precincts: Split Precincts: Multiple ballot styles Yes Split Precincts: P & M system support splits with correct contests and Yes ballot identification of each split Split Precincts: DRE matches voter to all applicable races.
 Yes Split Precincts: Reporting of voter counts (# of voters) to the precinct Yes It is possible to list the split level; Reporting of vote totals is to the precinct level number of voters.
 Vote N of M: Vote for N of M: Counts each selected candidate, if the maximum is not Yes exceeded.
 Vote for N of M: Invalidates all candidates in an overvote (paper) Yes Recall Issues, with options: Recall Issues with Options: Simple Yes/No with separate race/election.
 No (Vote Yes or No Question) Recall Issues with Options: Retain is the first option, Replacement No candidate for the second or more options (Vote 1 of M) Recall Issues with Options: Two contests with access to a second contest No conditional upon a specific vote in contest one.
 (Must vote Yes to vote in 2 nd contest.)
-Recall Issues with Options: Two contests with access to a second contest No conditional upon any vote in contest one.
-(Must vote Yes to vote in 2 contest.)
-Cumulative Voting Cumulative Voting: Voters are permitted to cast, as many votes as there No are seats to be filled for one or more candidates.
-Voters are not limited to giving only one vote to a candidate.
-Instead, they can put multiple votes on one or more candidate.
-Ranked Order Voting
+No nd No Ranked Order Voting candidate for the second or more options (Vote 1 of M) Recall Issues with Options: Two contests with access to a second contest No